bloomingful/phishing-detector/README.md

 The back-end uses machine learning model to predict the legitimacy of the website.

 ## Usage
-You can either execture the Python program or use the web app.
+You can either execute the Python program or use the web app.

 ### Python script
 Using the Python script directly: